andreapaiola/P2P-CDN/README.md

 users could become a problem.
 Maybe you want to reduce your hosting bill.

-This is an easy and accessible ([lazy load with graceful degradation](https://andreapaiola.name/2015-01-13-lazy-load/)) fix: you can stream all you're heavy files (PDFs included, see examples!) with much less bandwidth, sharing the bandwidth of your users.
+This is an easy and accessible ([lazy load with graceful degradation](https://andreapaiola.name/2015-01-13-lazy-load/)) fix: you can stream all your heavy files (PDFs included, see examples!) with much less bandwidth, sharing the bandwidth of your users.

 Without Javascript or [WebRTC](http://caniuse.com/#search=webrtc) all the contents load normally: it's SEO friendly.